Qila Raipur Sports Festival: Return of Bullock Cart Racing

+History and Cultural Impact

 In villages which formed the first habitation of civilised man rural sports grew out of sheer necessity.
 The need for cultivating individual strength for labour on the fields, the interdependence within the community and need of defence, joint defence against onslaughts of a common foe and dangerous animals must have given birth to sports like wrestling, running, jumping, weightlifting and such performing arts as of measuring strength by holding wrists, twisting hands.
 Kabaddi which is another expression of the same spirit has become the mother of games in Punjab.

 In order to toughen the frames and steel the minds of his followers Guru Hargobindji had started the tradition of holding wrestling bouts within the precincts of Akal Takht Sahib and it is mostly because of the fillip that he gave and the seal of ethics that he put on them that sports become a proud facet of life in Punjab.
 On the common grounds of villages, in the fairs, during the festivals, at the hermitages of pirs, graves of preceptors, wrestling became a part of high recreation.
 Villages adopt and feed wrestlers and also give prizes to them as a matter of honour in Punjab today.

 During the Hola Mohalla celebrations at Anandpur Sahib tent pegging competitions, archery, fencing and riding competitions, gymnastic and acrobatic displays which the Nihangs put up and the tournaments held at Diwali have a hoary history.
 To the Punjabis goes the distinction of organising rural games into tournaments.

-Almost sixty years ago when the Grewal Sports Association had begun to hold competitions in rural sports at Village Quilla Raipur little would have anyone thought that this tournament will become a movement in Punjab.
+In 1933 when the village began to hold competitions in rural sports at Qila Raipur little would have anyone thought that this tournament will become a movement in Punjab.

-Today in almost 7000 villages in Punjab in one decade or the other rural sports competitions are being held.
-Rural folk organise them.
+Today in almost 7000 villages in Punjab, and also overseas (Sikh Games Australia, UK, Canada and US etc) various sports competitions are being held.
+Rural and NRI folks organise them.
 It is they who extend all hospitality to the competitors also.
-In fact these village sports have opened the floodgates of village development.
+In fact these village events have opened the floodgates to sports personnel and infrastructure development in areas they are held.

-Before Independence in 1947 major importance was given only to Kabaddi and wrestling, after Independence the circle of rural sports also got widened.
-The rustic "Khido Khoondi" (literally a ball made out of cuttings of cloth and a stick twisted at the end like a flat hockey blade) was replaced by proper hockey and players from villages, having no facilities beyond uneven grounds to play began to dominate in the game.
-Twelve of our country's greatest hockey players have come out of a single village called Sansapur in Jalandhar District.
+Before Independence in 1947 major importance was given to Kabaddi and wrestling, after Independence the circle of rural sports also got widened.
+The rustic "Khido Khoondi" (literally a ball made out of cuttings of cloth and a stick twisted at the end like a flat hockey blade) was replaced by proper field hockey and players from villages, having no facilities beyond uneven grounds to play began to dominate in the game.
+Twelve of our country's greatest hockey players have come out of a single village called Sansapur in Jalandhar District with almost all of them competing in one or multiple Qila Raipur Rural Olympics editions.